-“The phone was ringing off the hook for sales inquiries and support requests, and I was the only one who knew how to do any of that,” Ray said.
+“The phone was ringing off the hook for sales inquiries and support requests, and I was the only one who knew how to do any of that,” Landon recalled.

 Systems Relieve the Stress

-Systems help you create remarkable experiences for your clients by providing a fail-proof framework for consistent, repeatable success.
+Systems help you create remarkable experiences for your clients by providing a fail-proof framework for consistent, recurring success.

 Create Systems for Your Own Business